itnifl/nextjs-demos/my-login-demo/README.md

 *A Landing page.*

 ![Login Page Demo](./public/demo2.png)
-*An authenticated dashboard showing user data.*
+*An Login prompt that communicates with a backend.*

 ![Dashboard Demo](./public/demo3.png)
-*An authenticated dashboard.*
+*An authenticated dashboard after authentication.*

 ---